Finding the Best Places to Retire Since 2006!

 Retire in Cedar Key, Florida?

-Overview: Tiny, quirky Cedar Key is a fishing village located on a small barrier island along Florida's northwest coast, about an hour south west of Gainesville.
+Overview: Tiny Cedar Key is a very laid back fishing village on a small barrier island along Florida's northwest coast, about an hour south west of Gainesville.
 Off the beaten path, it is a place far from the hassles of modern life and has a seductively tropical, "ends of the earth" feeling about it.
+Some people say it is what Key West used to be.

 There are no fancy hotels, but tourists come to dine in some very good seafood restaurants, fish for black sea bass, dig for clams and spend time in the several refuges and state parks that are perfect for watching and photographing Florida's abundant wildlife.
 More than a few artists live here, too.
 The historic, weathered downtown, battered by more than one hurricane over the years, is lined with fun eateries, groceries, art galleries, trinket shops, candy stores, a bank and the like.
 Flip flops and t-shirts are the attire of choice, and many an evening is spent drinking cold beers while while watching the sun set over the Gulf of Mexico.
 Police ride around in golf carts, and pelicans strut along the pier.
 The annual Seafood Festival and the Cedar Key Arts Festival draw lively crowds.
 The beach is small and quiet.